-The two Aegis Ashore batteries, fitted with Lockheed Martin’s LRDR system, are expected to strengthen Japanese defenses against China’s and North Korea’s growing and increasingly more sophisticated ballistic and cruise missile arsenals.
+The two Aegis Ashore batteries, fitted with a new Lockheed Martin radar based on the LRDR system, are expected to strengthen Japanese defenses against China’s and North Korea’s growing and increasingly more sophisticated ballistic and cruise missile arsenals.

 The government plans to deploy the two batteries by 2023 at an estimated cost of around $4 billion.Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.